2.2.3 University Payroll

 a.
 Direct Deposit of Paychecks

 Employees are encouraged to have their paychecks deposited directly into their bank accounts.
 Employees may use any bank, savings and loan or credit union that is a member of the Automated Clearing House and can accept electronic fund transfers.
-Direct deposit enrollment instructions are available at How to: Enroll/Update/Cancel Direct Deposit.
+Direct deposit enrollment instructions are available at How to: Enroll/Update/Cancel Direct Deposit on the Fingate website.

 Pay statements are provided for all employees electronically in the Axess portal.
-Payroll distributes live paychecks and paper pay statements through interdepartmental mail.
-Other employees who wish to receive a paper pay statement must select this option in the Axess portal.
+Payroll distributes live paychecks to the mailing address on file.
+Paper pay statements are distributed through interdepartmental mail.
+Employees who wish to receive a paper pay statement must select this option in the Axess portal.

 c.
 Undelivered Checks